 This Silver Lake cafe takes the whole farm-to-table thing to near-embarrassing heights (they’ll tell you the exact farm your food came from), but it’s saved by the fact that it's delicious.
 It’s also very affordable and lines are never too long during the day.
 Oh, and that mac and cheese?
 Quietly some of the best in the city.
 Shhhhhhhh.

 Sqirl hardly needs an introduction.
 The Silver Lake cafe is an all-out mob scene seven days a week and has pretty much come to define eating in Los Angeles right now.
 Here’s the good news - it’s all worth it.
 Sure, we aren’t running any calorie counts on that brioche toast and jam, but throughout a large portion of the menu, Sqirl delivers quality, nutritious food that’s better than just about anything else.
-Get the Sorrel pesto bowl and die happy.
+You're probably getting the the Sorrel pesto bowl, but everything else is just as worthy of an order.

 Your 13-year-old little cousin is going to love Kitchen Mouse.
 From that name to the cutesy interior, this Highland Park spot might be adorable, but it's also full of tasty healthy food that's mostly gluten-free and vegan.
 The lunch move here is one of the bowls, but they also do breakfast until 3pm, meaning chilaquiles are in your future.

-Good Girl Dinette's been serving diner-inspired Vietnamese classics in Highland Park since way before it became your new soulmate in neighborhood form.
-For a not-entirely-bad-for- you lunch option, the rice noodle salads are excellent, especially when you get the seared beef with lemongrass chili oil on the side.
+Good Girl Dinette's been serving diner-inspired Vietnamese classics in Highland Park since way before the area became your new soulmate in neighborhood form.
+For a not-entirely-bad-for-you lunch option, the rice noodle salads are excellent, especially when you get the seared beef with lemongrass chili oil on the side.

 By Chloe is famous (in NYC, where it's from) for its vegan burgers that do a pretty good job of imitating the meat-filled originals.
 But if you’re trying to be healthy, that’s probably not the direction you should go in here.
 Which is fine, because they also have some pretty tasty salads and a rotating selection of vegetable sides.
 If you choose to add some vegan mac and cheese to the mix, we will not judge.